Aspirin+clopidogrel

-ASPIRIN+CLOPIDOGREL is composed of two medicines, namely: Aspirin and Clopidogrel.
+Aspirin+clopidogrel is composed of two medicines: Aspirin and Clopidogrel.
 These are blood thinners (anti-platelet) that prevent the formation of a clot in the blood vessels.
 Aspirin acts as a blood-thinning or anti-platelet agent in a low dose (about 75 mg) to prevent heart attack and stroke.
 Clopidogrel acts by preventing blood clots if you have severe chest pain (unstable angina or heart attack), stroke, and peripheral arterial disease (heart problem due to narrowed blood vessels).
-ASPIRIN+CLOPIDOGREL helps in the free flow of blood, thereby preventing a heart attack, stroke, deep vein thrombosis (blood clot in the vein), and pulmonary embolism (blood clots in the arteries of lungs).
+Aspirin+clopidogrel helps in the free flow of blood, thereby preventing a heart attack, stroke, deep vein thrombosis (blood clot in the vein), and pulmonary embolism (blood clots in the arteries of the lungs).

 Try not to stop taking this medicine of your own.
-Stopping ASPIRIN+CLOPIDOGREL may worsen your condition and increase the risk of a future heart attack.
-Let your doctor know if are sensitive to clopidogrel or aspirin, have kidney/liver diseases, bleeding issues (like peptic ulcer, brain haemorrhage), pregnant or planning to become pregnant or breastfeeding.
-The patient should inform the doctor that they are taking ASPIRIN+CLOPIDOGREL before any surgery is scheduled or any new medicine is taken.
+Stopping Aspirin+clopidogrel may worsen your condition and increase the risk of a future heart attack.
+Let your doctor know if you are sensitive to clopidogrel or aspirin, have kidney/liver diseases, have bleeding issues (like peptic ulcer or brain haemorrhage), are pregnant or are planning to become pregnant or breastfeeding.
+The patient should inform the doctor that they are taking Aspirin+clopidogrel before any surgery is scheduled or any new medicine is taken.

 Medicinal Benefits